 The additional value of civil society monitoring comes from the independent status and the field experience of participating NGOs.
-The pilot project aims to enhance civil society monitoring in two key ways: by developing the policy monitoring capacities of civil society actors, and by supporting the preparation of high-quality, comprehensive annual civil society monitoring reports.
+The pilot project aimed to enhance civil society monitoring in two key ways: by developing the policy monitoring capacities of civil society actors, and by supporting the preparation of high-quality, comprehensive annual civil society monitoring reports.

-In 2011 the European Council adopted an EU Framework for National Roma Integration Strategies up to 2020 that asked EU member states to develop either national Roma integration strategies or integrated sets of policy measures within broader social inclusion policies (hereafter together: NRIS).
+In 2011 the European Council adopted an EU Framework for National Roma Integration Strategies up to 2020 that asked EU Member States to develop either national Roma integration strategies or integrated sets of policy measures within broader social inclusion policies (hereafter together: NRIS).

 Since 2012 the European Commission reports annually on the implementation of NRIS.
-In even years (2012, 2014, 2016) the report included also details by member state.
+In even years (2012, 2014, 2016, 2018) the report included also details by Member State.